processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Details for some commands:

 -   *ban-acount*: This command kicks all the connected sessions of the account from the server.
 It also changes their password to a randomly generated one, so they can’t login anymore unless a server administrator changes their password again.
 It is possible to define the reason of the ban.
 The new password also includes the reason and the date and time of the ban.
 See an example below.

- -   *pushroster* (and *pushroster-all*): The roster file must be placed, if using Windows, on the directory where you installed ejabberd:
+-   *pushroster*: (and *pushroster-all*) The roster file must be placed, if using Windows, on the directory where you installed ejabberd:
     C:/Program Files/ejabberd or similar.
 If you use other Operating System, place the file on the same directory where the .beam files are installed.
 See below an example roster file.

 -   *srg-create*: If you want to put a group Name with blankspaces, use the characters "' and '" to define when the Name starts and ends.
     See an example below.